Hey (Andreas Bourani album)

 Hey is the second studio album by German recording artist Andreas Bourani.
 Produced by Bourani along with Julius Hartog, Peter "Jem" Seifert, Philipp Steinke and several other musicians, it was released by Vertigo Berlin on 9 May 2014 in German-speaking Europe.
-Boosted by the number one success of its leading single "Auf uns", it reached the top ten of the German Albums Chart.
+Boosted by the number one success of its leading single "Auf uns," it reached the top ten of the German Albums Chart.

+Critical reception

+In his review for laut.de, Manuel Berger rated the album two stars out of five.
+He wrote: "If you know one song, you know them all.
+Every track has the hooks that make it a long-running hit in the hit lists and can drive people crazy while shopping in the department store with what feels like ten listens per hour.
+And every track sinks into kitsch and triviality."